 An example is given below.
 The transaction that consists only of Alice’s acceptance of the PaintOffer is projected for each of the three parties in the example: the painter, Alice, and the bank.

 Since both the painter and Alice are stakeholders of the PaintOffer contract, the exercise on this contract is kept in the projection of both parties.
 Recall that consequences of an exercise action are a part of the action.
 Thus, both parties also see the exercise on the Iou Bank A contract, and the creations of the Iou Bank P and PaintAgree contracts.

 The bank is not a stakeholder on the PaintOffer contract (even though it is mentioned in the contract).
 Thus, the projection for the bank is obtained by projecting the consequences of the exercise on the PaintOffer.
 The bank is a stakeholder in the contract Iou Bank A, so the exercise on this contract is kept in the bank’s projection.
 Lastly, as the bank is not a stakeholder of the PaintAgree contract, the corresponding Create action is dropped from the bank’s projection.

 Note the privacy implications of the bank’s projection.
 While the bank learns that a transfer has occurred from A to P, the bank does not learn anything about why the transfer occurred.
 In practice, this means that the bank does not learn what A is paying for, providing privacy to A and P with respect to the bank.

-As a design choice, the DA Platform shows to observers on a contract only the state changing actions on the contract.
-More precisely, Fetch and non-consuming Exercise actions are not shown to the observers - except when they are the actors of these actions.
+As a design choice, Daml Ledgers show to contract observers only the state changing actions on the contract.
+More precisely, Fetch and non-consuming Exercise actions are not shown to contract observers - except when they are also actors or choice observers of these actions.
 This motivates the following definition: a party p is an informee of an action A if one of the following holds: